 Or else the government could promise to redeem its paper notes at the official exchange rate of its declared gold standard.
 None of these bank notes were created by depositing gold.

 There was not the kind of trust and rule of law conducive to people bringing gold to a bank.
-These bank notes were all created as irredeemable promises—i.e. promises to pay, which promise not to pay.
-And one day, the government would declare that they are redeemable, backed by gold deposits?
+These banknotes were all created as irredeemable promises—i.e. promises to pay and promises not to pay.
+And one day, the government would declare that they are redeemable, backed by gold deposits.
 We would quickly find out how the people would respond to this turn of events.
-It would be totally unworkable.
+It would be unworkable.

 And what is the right price?
 Every creditor wants the lowest possible price because it results in the highest amount of gold they would be paid.
 Every debtor wants the lowest possible because they can get out of debt for a minimal amount of gold.

 Assuming they set a price somehow, then their so-called “gold standard” is just a price-fixing scheme.
 Sooner or later, the market will demand the gold.
 And when that happens, that is the end.
 Every price-fixing scheme inevitably fails.

 To summarize, a dictator does not want a gold standard, there is no way to set the right price, no teeth to enforce his promises, and no economic mechanism to retroactively declare a heretofore-irredeemable currency to be gold-redeemable.
 There is a path to a genuine free market in money, i.e. gold standard.
 But that path is not a fiat decree.

 Getting back to the economic sanctions imposed on Russia, the most serious concern is that other countries will see what happened to Russia, and proactively withdraw from the dollar and SWIFT system lest they be removed at a time inconvenient for them (e.g. when they are invading a neighboring country).
 We will leave aside that most countries are not planning to invade a neighbor (we hope!)